Kallen113/Data-analysis-with-Python--more-advanced-data-visualizations/README.md

 coefficient, one can merely take the square of this coefficient.

 The R^2 coefficient can then be displayed and applied to the regression plot:
-Regression plot with line of best fit and R^2 coefficient (i.e., coefficient of determination), example from IPython Jupyter notebook:
+Regression plot with line of best fit and R^2 coefficient (i.e., coefficient of determination), example from IPython Jupyter notebook, using Census 2017 ACS educational attainment data:
 ```
 import seaborn as sns
 import matplotlib.pyplot as plt